LinGKoori/24H-Trend-to-Content-Generator/Spec.md

----
-name: trend-to-content-generator
-description: >
-  24h Trend-to-Content Generator for crypto and AI brands on X (Twitter).
-  Use this skill whenever the user wants to: find trending crypto or AI topics on X/Twitter, generate content ideas based on viral posts, scan social media for hot trends, create brand content from trending topics, monitor what's hot in crypto/AI in the last 24 hours, or get content suggestions based on real-time Twitter/X trends.
-  Trigger this skill even if the user just says "find trend", "write content from trend", "what's hot", "scan X", or mentions monitoring social media for content opportunities.
----

 # 24h Trend-to-Content Generator

 A skill that scans X (Twitter) for the hottest crypto and AI trends in the past 24 hours, filters for high-signal posts, and outputs structured content alerts with ready-to-use draft posts for a brand.